oucar/VsLive2023-Orlando-BlazorTopToBottom/README.md

 - In modern web components, there should be modern web data-binding, reusability and cohesive chunks of functionality.
 - Run the app first the and the second time, show metrics in Network tab in developer console.
 - Web assemblies are unique to the application, it runs once for an application then those are being saved in the cache of the website.
+- Lazy Loading: Assets will not load until portion of app navigated to by user, it load assemblies ad-hoc to improve performance.
+- It's also possible to call JavaScript from Blazor, and vice versa.
+- PWA: Web application that can like an application on your machine that also can work offline.
+Blazor lets you do that as well.

+---
+###